Pollution in Door County, Wisconsin: Wells

 The combination of shallow soils and fractured bedrock makes well water contamination more likely.
 At any given time, at least one-third of private wells may contain bacteria, and in situations with quickly flowing underground water, wells may test clean one day but contaminated the next.
 Some household wells turn brown every spring from nearby manure applications.
 Bacterial contamination of wells is more likely in the summer due to the larger human population.
 In wells that are contaminated, bacterial concentrations peak during the following rains in the late summer and early fall.

 Nearly all soil types in the county which have received a rating for their overall suitability for septic systems are considered to be "very limited" in their utility for septic systems.
 Out of 292 different combinations of soil associations and types in the county, 124 soil classifications are assigned a "very limited" rating, 4 are assigned a "somewhat limited" rating, and 164 have not been rated.
 The four which are "somewhat limited" are uncommon in the county.
 Additionally, certain soil types are especially prone to leeching contaminants into the groundwater.
 Out of the 74 different total soil types present in the county, 44 types are known to be more susceptible to leaching contaminants into groundwater than typical soils.
 Out of the 44 more susceptible types, 22 are more susceptible to leaching when the water table is less than 12 inches from the surface, 10 are more susceptible to leaching when the soil is less than 20 inches above the bedrock, and 14 are regarded to be highly permeable soils.
 Some of the 44 more susceptible soil types have a combination of these characteristics.

 In 1968, 44 people on Washington Island were sickened with hepatitis, a food and water-borne disease, and one girl died.

 The porous and fractured dolomite bedrock was implicated as a factor in a June 2007 epidemic when 239 patrons and 18 employees of the newly opened Log Den restaurant were sickened by a norovirus.
 Six were hospitalized.
 The virus was found to have traveled from a septic field 188 m (617 ft) away to the restaurant's well, contaminating their water.
 From September to December 2007 a study was conducted in which dyes were placed into the septic system.
 The dyes traveled through the groundwater at about 2 miles per year, and researchers concluded that viral contaminants could travel "many miles in their life times."
 For transient non-community public wells such as the one supplying the restaurant, state only regulated for contaminants within a 200-foot radius unless flow studies had previously been done.
 Modeling research supporting this decision predicted that pathogens would be unlikely to travel more than 155 feet per year.

-In September 2014, 16 people feel ill from drinking wellwater after rainwater washed manure went down a sinkhole in Jacksonport.
+In September 2014, 16 people fell ill from drinking wellwater after rainwater washed manure went down a sinkhole in Jacksonport.

 Short-term rentals are thought to contaminate the groundwater whenever more people stay in a house or cottage than the septic system was designed to handle.